Telios-org/rn-mobile-client/README.md

   - `pod setup`
   - `brew install autoconf automake libtool openssl`
   - `cd ios && pod install && cd ../`
+- Before install nodejs dependencies run this command `git config --global url.https://github.com/.insteadOf git://github.com/`, due to the issue with Github restricted ssh port
 - Run `yarn run prepare-node-project` to patch modules and install the nodejs-mobile dependencies. (this process may take 5-10 minutes)
   - Make sure it uses the right platform - `install_modules` will only build Node libs for iOS _or_ Android, not both.
   - Use `--ios` or `--android` args to specify.
 By default, it will use the logic `platform = process.platform === 'darwin' ?
 IOS : ANDROID`

 Run either `yarn android` or `yarn ios` to run on the respective platforms. iOS only works on Macs and you need to register your phone for signing in xcode first.
-As well, only the release version of Android seems to be working at the moment.
-Something gets messed up with the bridge.
+Android has "Debug" and "Release" variants.
+For Release, keystore will need to be generated.

 ### Updating Dependencies